 At the moment, it doesn’t look like this will be the case, simply due to how expensive the tech is.
 But that doesn’t make the idea any less daunting.

 Some have already voiced their concerns after another AI network, Libratus, defeated 4 professional poker players in a 20-day tournament.
 Even within this short period, the players noticed the AI vastly improved, learning from its mistakes, making the defeat of the human players almost an inevitability.

-In addition to this, a recent study by Times Higher Education has suggested that the professions most at risk from AI and automation include trades normally associated with being highly lucrative, such as accountancy and business management.
+In addition to this, a recent study by Times Higher Education has suggested that the professions most at risk from AI and automation include trades usually associated with being highly lucrative, such as accountancy and business management.

-It will be down to us to make sure the use of AI betters people’s careers and livelihood rather than putting it at risk, and this is something that will require considerable study and investigation in the upcoming years.
+It will be down to us to make sure the use of AI betters people’s careers and livelihoods rather than putting it at risk, and this is something that will require considerable study and investigation in the upcoming years.